Yash-Handa/Socio-Konnect/README.md

 >Use `npm run --silent <your-script>` to hide the internal logs from your terminal window.<br>eg: `npm run --silent start-w` or `npm run --silent start-w-lite`

-## Notes

-* Use as many Asynchronous functions as possible to reduce the server response time and occupance.
-* Deal properly with errors or the server will crash use try/catch(for synchronous) and Promises(for asynchronous) errors with the next(err) method.
-* Read this for production and devops ready configurations [Things to do in your environment / setup](https://expressjs.com/en/advanced/best-practice-performance.html#set-node_env-to-production)

 ## To-Do

 * Use cookies securely